 - B. Uses. - 1.
 Principal permitted uses on the land and in the buildings. - a.
 Uses by right. - 1) Governmental use or building, other than those enumerated as conditional uses below including but not limited to a municipal administrative or public safety facility, community center, library, or park. - b.
-The following principal uses are permitted conditionally upon a determination by the Planning Board that the use can be provided in a manner that will minimize the impact upon adjacent properties, will be compatible with the surrounding neighborhood, will not unduly burden adjacent areas with increases in traffic, noise, threats to public health and safety, and will conform with such additional standards as provided in §61. - 1) Hospital, sanitarium, medical or health center, convalescent home, nursing home, or similar health facility. - 2) Church, synagogue, chapel, convent, or similar place of worship, including a rectory or parish house. - 3) College, private or public elementary, secondary or nursery school, business or trade school, school of dance or music, or any similar educational institution. - 4) Cemetery and crematorium, provided however that crematorium chimneys shall not be located within five hundred (500) feet of any street or residential property line. - 5) Private recreational use of a primarily outdoor character, such as swim clubs, tennis clubs, country clubs, or similar facilities.
+The following principal uses are permitted conditionally upon a determination by the Planning Board that the use can be provided in a manner that will minimize the impact upon adjacent properties, will be compatible with the surrounding neighborhood, will not unduly burden adjacent areas with increases in traffic, noise, threats to public health and safety, and will conform with such additional standards as provided in §61. - 1) Hospital, sanitarium, medical or health center, convalescent home, nursing home, or similar health facility. - 2) Church, synagogue, chapel, convent, or similar place of worship, including a rectory or parish house. - 3) College, private or public elementary, secondary or nursery school, business or trade school, school of dance or music, or any similar educational institution.

+- 4) Cemetery and crematorium, provided however that crematorium chimneys shall not be located within five hundred (500) feet of any street or residential property line. - 5) Private recreational use of a primarily outdoor character, such as swim clubs, tennis clubs, country clubs, or similar facilities.

-- 2. Accessory uses permitted. - a.
+2. Accessory uses permitted.

+- a.
 Off-street parking lots and structures.
-(See §27 for standards.) - b.
-Play fields or recreational facilities. - c.
+(See §27 for standards.)

+- b.
+Play fields or recreational facilities.

+- c.
 Signs.
-(See §30 for standards.) - d.
+(See §30 for standards.)

+- d.
 Fences and walls.
-(See §54 for standards.) - e.
-Dormitory. - f.
-Offices of staff doctors. - g.
-Living accommodations for watchmen, caretakers, or the staff or employees of a permitted institution. - C. Bulk standards. - 1.
-Minimum lot size Five (5) acres. - 2.
+(See §54 for standards.)

+- e.
+Dormitory.

+- f.
+Offices of staff doctors.

+- g.
+Living accommodations for watchmen, caretakers, or the staff or employees of a permitted institution.

+- 1. Minimum lot size Five (5) acres. - 2.
 Minimum street frontage Three hundred (300) feet. - 3.
 Minimum lot width Three hundred (300) feet. - 4.
 Minimum front yard One hundred (100) feet. - 5.
 Minimum side yard (each). - a.
 The minimum building setback from a non-residentially zoned lot Fifty (50) feet. - b.
-The minimum building setback from a residentially zoned lot Seventyfive (75) feet. - 6.
-Minimum rear yard. - a.
+The minimum building setback from a residentially zoned lot Seventy-five (75) feet.

+6. Minimum rear yard.

+- a.
 The minimum building setback from a non-residentially zoned lot Fifty (50) feet. - b.
-The minimum building setback from a residentially zoned lot Seventyfive (75) feet. - 7.
-Maximum building height.
-Thirty-five (35) feet except that the height may be increased to a maximum permitted height of fifty (50) feet at the rate of two (2) feet in height for each additional one (1) foot that the building is set back from the building setback lines.
+The minimum building setback from a residentially zoned lot Seventy-five (75) feet.